Parsaloi/gcp-cloud-journey/README.md

 ## Introduction

-Navigating the landscape of Cloud Computing and Cloud-native Architectures is a continous exciting journey and Cloud Platforms such as the Google Cloud Platform has been a ***great co-pilot***.
+Navigating the landscape of Cloud Computing and Cloud-native Architectures is a continous exciting journey and Cloud Platforms such as the Google Cloud Platform have been a ***great co-pilot***.
 Learning Kuberenets concepts from the Kubernetes docs <https://kubernetes.io/> has been a beautiful experince thus far.
 I am a proud member of the online K8s open-source community where we share and learn
-coo stuff.
+cool stuff.

 > Brendan Burns(2022) inspired me with his words "...we dig into how central collaboration is to this innovation..." on his *2022* LinkedIn post:
 > > <https://www.linkedin.com/pulse/community-drives-innovation-kubernetes-brendan-burns/>